LiberTEM/LiberTEM/docs/source/formats.rst

        ctx.convert_dataset(dataset, './output_path.npy')

-As of this time only :code:`npy` is supported, but other formats would be possible as the need arose.
+As of this time only exporting to the :code:`npy` format is supported, but other formats would be possible as the need arose.

 Alternatively, you can create Dask arrays from LiberTEM datasets via the :ref:`Dask integration <daskarray>`.